pointblue/raspar/README.md

 Run the package script in the current path: `yarn run pkg`

+Note: I was only able to get a functional windows binary by building it on a windows machine in the nodejs command line environment.  `pkg . --out-path=dist --targets=node10-win-x64`

 Copy the generated binary to you local bin path:

 `sudo cp dist/raspar-linux /usr/local/bin/raspar && sudo chmod a+rx /usr/local/bin/raspar`